 – Lots of choline!
 “What the heck is choline, you ask?”

-Unofficiall, Choline is part of the B-vitamin complex, and is a necessary nutrient that our bodies need, but don’t produce enough of on their own.
+Unofficially, choline is part of the B-vitamin complex, and is a necessary nutrient that our bodies need, but don’t produce enough of it on their own.
 Choline serves many important functions within the body, such as integral component of all cells; an important component of methylation, which aids in building DNA, communication between neurons in the brain, and supporting the process of detoxification within the liver; and is crucial for activity within the nervous system.
-Don’t worry, if you’re allergic or have intolerance to eggs, there are plenty of other great sources for choline like: shrimp, salmon, chicken, turkey, cod, and collard greens.
+Don’t worry, if you’re allergic or have an intolerance towards eggs, there are plenty of other great sources for choline like: shrimp, salmon, chicken, turkey, cod, and collard greens.

 – High in Omega – 3 fatty acids.

 – Iron, Zinc and Manganese.

 – Good source of monosaturated fat (2g), this is the good fat that your body needs.

 – Saturated fat (1.6g), this fat isn’t as good as mono-, but it’s not bad either, because it hasn’t been damaged by oxidation.